Purling/Penpal-App/Report.md

     - Avatars fetched for a user whose username is known through the `UserDao.java` and `DatabaseUserManager.java`
     - code to display both avatar and name from the username present in `ConversationActivity.java` (`associateLabel` function)

-Greater Data Usage, Handling and Sophistication
-2. User profile activity containing a media file (image, animation (e.g. gif), video). (easy)

-Peer to Peer Messaging
+**Peer to Peer Messaging**
-1. Provide users with the ability to message each other or an institution directly (e.g., a user can message an event/movement that is managed by another user). (hard)
+_1. Provide users with the ability to message each other or an institution directly (e.g., a user can message an event/movement that is managed by another user). (hard)__ _3.
+Provide users with the ability to restrict who can message them by some association (e.g. a setting for: can only message me if we are friends, if we support the same social cause/movement/event). (hard)__

-Firebase Integration
+**Firebase Integration**
-1. Feature 1: Use Firebase to implement user Authentication/Authorisation (easy)
+_1. Use Firebase to implement user Authentication/Authorisation (easy)__
-2. Use Firebase to persist all data used in your app (this item replaces the requirement to retrieve data from a local file) (medium)
+_2. Use Firebase to persist all data used in your app (this item replaces the requirement to retrieve data from a local file) (medium)__
-3. Using Firebase or another remote database to store user information and having the app updated as the remote database is updated without restarting the application.
+_3. Using Firebase or another remote database to store user information and having the app updated as the remote database is updated without restarting the application.
 E.g.
-User A makes a transfer, user B on a separate instance of the application sees user A’s transfer appear on their app instance without restarting their application. (very hard)
+User A makes a transfer, user B on a separate instance of the application sees user A’s transfer appear on their app instance without restarting their application. (very hard)_